metaskills/experts/README.md

-# Experts

-An opinionated panel of experts implementation using OpenAI's Assistants API
+# 🤖🤖🤖 Multi AI Agent Systems <br>using OpenAI's Assistants API

+Experts.js is the easiest way to create [OpenAI's Assistants](https://platform.openai.com/docs/assistants/how-it-works) and link them together as Tools to create a Panel of Experts system with expanded memory and attention to detail.

+## Overview

+...

+## Installation

-## Usage
+## Assistants

 ```javascript